Constraints on the ultra-high energy cosmic ray output of gamma-ray bursts

-We can thus formulate an inequality to express where the true flux lies:\\ \\ $N \times 8.8 \times 10^{-21} \leq F_\text{particle} \leq N \times 5.2 \times 10^{14}$ particles km$^{-2}$ yr$^{-1}$ mol$^{-1}$. \\ \\ Finally, we can constrain the value for $N$ within the particle flux inequality by using the observed Auger UHECR particle flux.
-Under the assumption that 1 M$_\odot \sim 10^{33}$ mol of baryons, in order to reach the observed 1 particle km$^{-2}$ yr$^{-1}$, we require
+We can thus formulate an inequality to express where the true flux lies:\\ \\ $N \times 8.8 \times 10^{-21} \leq F_\text{particle} \leq N \times 5.2 \times 10^{14}$ particles km$^{-2}$ yr$^{-1}$ mol$^{-1}$. \\ \\ Finally, it is possible to constrain the value for $N$ within the particle flux inequality by using the observed Auger UHECR particle flux.
+If we express this constraint as the amount of mass accelerated within the jet then, under the assumption that 1 M$_\odot$ contains $\sim 10^{33}$ mol of baryons, in order to reach the observed 1 particle km$^{-2}$ yr$^{-1}$, we require

-As stated above, LLGRBs are associated with Type Ic supernovae and thus have a collapsar origin.
-Under that well-favoured model \citep{woo93}, a fraction of the stellar progenitor forms a compact object, some unknown fraction is accreted, and the rest is expelled out of the system.
-When considering the energy budget of LLGRBs, energies are observed as low as $E \sim 10^{48}$ erg, which corresponds to about $10^{-6}$ M$_\odot$ of accreted material.
-Even if one were to assume that half of the progenitor mass was transformed into the central engine of the burst, this still leaves several solar masses available for acceleration into UHECRs.
-Clearly, our highest estimate of the baryonic contents of the jet ($10^{-13}$ M$_\odot$), is not compatible with the mass content of a GRB progenitor.